Santa María Nduayaco

 It is part of the Teposcolula District in the center of the Mixteca Region.

+Demographics

 As of the 2010 census, the town, which serves as the municipal seat, had a population of 57 inhabitants, while the municipality had a total population of 550 inhabitants.
 Its municipal seat is the second-smallest (to Santa María del Rosario) in all of Mexico.